-- Open at least 10 new Michael Hill stores across all markets. - Reposition Michael Hill from a traditional retailer to a unique omni-channel retailer. - Branded collection sales to grow as a percentage of total revenue. - Continued improvement in inventory management to deliver further improvement in GMROI (gross margin return on investment). - Continue to invest in and develop the e-commerce business.
+Open at least 10 new Michael Hill stores across all markets Reposition Michael Hill from a traditional retailer to a unique omni-channel retailer.
+Branded Collection sales to grow as a percentage of total revenue.
+Continued improvement in inventory management to deliver further improvement in GMROI (gross margin return on investment).
+Continue to invest in and develop the e-commerce business.

-Environmental regulation

-The Group has determined that no particular or significant environmental regulations apply to it.

-JEWELLERY FROM SPIRITS BAY, CHRISTINE HILL COLLECTION

-RISK MANAGEMENT

-RISK

-Inadequate business continuity program and/or disaster recovery strategies

-STRATEGIES AND MITIGATION
+Risk Management

-The process of updating the Group's business continuity plan and disaster recovery processes will continue into the coming year.
+Risk Strategies and mitigation Inadequate business continuity program and/or disaster recovery strategies The process of updating the Group's business continuity plan and disaster recovery processes will continue into the coming year.
 Additional internal resource has been put in place and external consultants continue to be used to help with penetration testing and to provide other technical assessments.

-Insufficient leadership talent to meet growth plans

-The decision was made recently to appoint a Chief People Officer to the executive team in an effort to strengthen our focus on people planning, talent acquisition and development of this vital resource.
+Insufficient leadership talent to meet growth plans The decision was made recently to appoint a Chief People Officer to the executive team in an effort to strengthen our focus on people planning, talent acquisition and development of this vital resource.
 We are confident our people and talent strategies will continue to deliver sufficient quality resource to the business.

-Systems capability does not meet demands of business

-A structured plan of system review involving significant investment has begun to facilitate the upgrade of our key business systems.
+Systems capability does not meet demands of business A structured plan of system review involving significant investment has begun to facilitate the upgrade of our key business systems.
 Risk of a disruptor or new competition entering our markets We are committed to improving and differentiating the brand from our existing competitors to create a point of difference and acquire market share.
 This in itself helps mitigate the risk of other competitors entering our key markets and taking material market share.

-Breach of regulation or law in one of our jurisdictions in an ever increasingly complex legal compliance environment
+Breach of regulation or law in one of our jurisdictions in an ever increasingly complex legal compliance environment.
 The Company invests via an in-house legal team who are focused on compliance in our three markets and by utilising external legal firms for specialised legal advice when required.

-Inability to adjust to the rapidly changing consumer segment and retail environment

-As mentioned in the strategic update, the Group is in the process of investing in improved infrastructure and capabilities with a goal to meet the rapidly changing retail environment and the consumer of tomorrow.
+Inability to adjust to the rapidly changing consumer segment and retail environment As mentioned in the strategic update, the Group is in the process of investing in improved infrastructure and capabilities with a goal to meet the rapidly changing retail environment and the consumer of tomorrow.